Best javascript Destructuring assignment tutorials and examples

 let secondElement = arrayExample[1];

-The same code can be rewritten with destructuring assignment syntax as follows.
+The same code can be rewritten using destructuring assignment syntax as follows:

 let [firstElement, secondElement] = arrayExample;